5500Group4/5500Group4/teamCharter.md

 ## Meeting Schedules and Agendas
 Regular meetings will be scheduled as follows:
 1. **Frequency:** Weekly.
+The team will meet in person at Monday afternoons after class to catch up on the progresses and questions(if there is any).
-2. **Agenda:** Agendas will be prepared and shared shortly before each meeting on Teams.
+2. **Agenda:** Agendas will be prepared and shared shortly before each meeting on Team, according to the status of the project.
+Each team member should come prepared for efficiency and is encouraged to add to the agenda the issues relavant to the project to be discussed during the meeting.
-3. **Minutes:** Teams will automatically transcribe meetings, providing a record of discussions, decisions, and action items for reference.
+4. **Minutes:** Teams will automatically transcribe meetings, providing a record of discussions, decisions, and action items for reference.

 ## Ensuring Adherence to the Charter
 To ensure we adhere to this charter, we will: